-This page is a curated collection of computer hardware and software that I recommend to people.
+This page is a curated collection of software that I recommend to people.
 I have thoroughly researched and personally used every item on this list.

 This is not a comprehensive list, but I will add to it over time.
 You can check the history of this page or subscribe via RSS to all changes made across the site.
 Alternatively follow me on Mastodon for complementary witticisms.

-My software recommendations are guided by the following criteria.
-Please note this is not an exhaustive list.
+My recommendations are guided by the following criteria.
+It is not exhaustive, but gives you an idea of what I consider important.

 - must be free/libre software, meaning it is released under a licence that respects your freedom to run, modify and share it;